Article at a glance:

-However, mantras are forever linked with Hinduism.
+A mantra is a repetitive chant that creates positive vibrations within.
+Mantras are synonymous with Hinduism.
 Little do people realise that chanting of mantras is widespread in other religions as well.
 Islam, for one, greatly stresses on chanting of mantras to attain prosperity, wealth, health and peace of mind.

 In Islam, there are 99 names through which Allah [God] is recognised.
 Reciting various names, as mantras, is believed to be the best way to attain spiritual growth, satisfaction, purification and rejuvenation.

 An enriched mind devoid of tension and anxieties decides the quality of life.
 Everyday chanting, prayer or meditation, helps surmount psychological disturbances, uneasiness and senseless rage.
 The purpose of mantras is to train the mind to become more adaptable and less vulnerable.
 Additionally, regular chanting also balances both sides of the brain and augments intuition too.
 Thus, along with tranquillity, a state of harmony and infinite bliss can be achieved.

 Our body is made up of vibrating energies and is comprised of cells that move in unison.
 When the natural movement and rhythm of these cells is disturbed; diseases and disorders crop up.
 Our cells respond to the chant [sound] within our bodies and vibrate to restore the harmony back.
 It also resonates with the chakra system, activates the flow of subtle energies, uplifts mood, balances the mind and, in effect, leads to a state of blissful joy.

 Yet, most people complain that even after spending years of chanting mantras, they fail to develop an inner core of practice, or any sort of experience.
 If one recites them without understanding, in a parrot-like pattern or with no devotion to God, it is probable the chant won’t have any affect!